dtxc/dtxc/README.md

 <h2 align="center">Who am I?</h2>
-Low level programmer and android developer.
+Low level programmer and android app developer (jetpack compose).
 I code in 6 languages which are listed below and I have 4 years of experience.
 Mostly inactive on github.
 <br>
 currently learning tensorflow
 <br>
 <br>